72nd/acc/README.md

 ```

 ### bimpf

+This command allows to import JSON dumps of our old administration software [Bimpf](https://gitlab.com/solutionsbuero/bimpf), you'll probably never need this :)

-Hint: You can dump the data of [Bimpf](https://gitlab.com/solutionsbuero/bimpf) with the following command on the server:
+Hint: Dump with the following commands on the server:

 ```shell script
 git clone https://gitlab.com/solutionsbuero/bimpf.git